paulsuh/pytest-scenario-files/README.md

-`pytest` has a feature called parameterization that allows you to run the same test function repeatedly using different inputs to test multiple cases.
+`pytest` has a feature called parameterization that allows you to run the same test function repeatedly using different inputs to test multiple scenarios.
 However, managing the test data for parameterization can be a problem.
 Sometimes the input data is very large or there are many test cases, so that it is impractical to put all of the data into the source code of the test.

-This plug-in loads the data for the test parameterization from separate data files that are automatically matched up against the test functions.
-Each function can have one or more data files associated with it, and each file can contain multiple test cases.
+This plug-in loads the data for the test scenarios from separate data files that are automatically matched up against the test functions.
+Each function can have one or more data files associated with it, and each file can contain multiple scenarios.
 The data files can be in JSON or YAML format.

 An additional issue with the basic pytest parameterization API is how the user must provide the parameters.
 First all of the test case fixture